 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

-Southeast Foundation & Crawl Space Repair offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
+Southeast Foundation and Crawl Space Repair offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
 The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long lasting solution.
 If you're interested in learning about what PolyLevel® can do for your, call us for a free estimate for our alternative to mudjacking in Wilmington, Fayetteville, Greenville and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.